InteropIO/finsemble-bloomberg/BloombergBridge/docfx_project/articles/intro.md

 # Finsemble's Bloomberg Terminal Connect Integration

 Finsemble's Bloomberg Terminal Connect integration enables data synchronicity between the Bloomberg Terminal and Finsemble components on the same computer.
-Importantly, because Finsemble creates interoperability between apps, this integration allows you to connect the Bloomberg Terminal to many different apps in your portfolio: a one-to-many integration.
+Crucially, because Finsemble creates interoperation between multiple applications, you gain added synergy from connecting them all to the Bloomberg Terminal.

 This integration is provided as a starting point.
 Build out these basic examples to provide meaningful workflows for your end users.
 New workflows will speed up work by keeping your internal apps in sync with the Bloomberg Terminal.
 Eliminate costly copy and paste errors as the Terminal shares data automatically with your Finsembilized applications.